-functions with the form (1), were independently proposed by several authors in different frameworks.
-IST algorithms for wavelet-based deconvolution were first derived in [41] (see also [28]) under the expectation-maximization (EM) framework and, later [29], using a majorization-minimization (MM, see [33]) approach.
-In [21], IST algorithms were placed on solid mathematical grounds, with a rigorous convergence proof in an infinite-dimensional setting.
-A proof for the finite-dimensional case was independently presented in [4].
-IST algorithms have been independently proposed in [24], [25], [45], and [46].
-Recently, [19] brought important contributions to the understanding of a class of objective functions which contains f, as well as of a class of algorithms (termed forward-backward splitting) which includes IST.
+In recent years, iterative shrinkage/thresholding (IST) algorithms (described in Section IV), tailored for objective functions with the form (1), were independently proposed by several authors in different frameworks.
+IST algorithms for wavelet-based deconvolution were first derived in [40] (see also [27]) under the expectation-maximization (EM) framework and, later [28], using a majorization-minimization (MM, see [32]) approach.
+In [20], IST algorithms were placed on solid mathematical grounds, with a rigorous convergence proof in an infinite dimensional setting.
+A proof for the finite dimensional case was independently presented in [4].
+IST algorithms have been independently proposed in [23], [24], [44], [45].
+Recently, paper [18] brought important contributions to the understanding of a class of objective functions which contains f, as well as of a class of algorithms (termed forward-backward splitting) which includes IST.